ioleksiy/ioleksiy.github.com/_posts/2007-08-22-php-client-for-java-based-webservice.md

 Do you see how nice it is?

 Now, try to imagine, that this is only one remote call, and what will be if there are about 100 such calls?
 You will need 100 different stubs.
 Also, please, notice what will be the difference between these stubs.
-Let’s show one more example of more complicated call (“RegisterUser”).
+Let’s show one more example of more complicated call (`RegisterUser`).
 Let’s imagine that there are such parameters – username, password, email, full name.

 So, the stub will be: